Gadag Institute of Medical Sciences

-Gadag Institute of Medical Sciences

 Gadag Institute of Medical Sciences is an Indian government medical college.
 It is located in Mallasamudra village of Gadag, Karnataka, India.
 The institution is affiliated with Rajiv Gandhi University of Health Sciences and offers courses for medical, paramedical and nursing students.

-The College is spread over 54 acres of land, beside Lush greenery Mountains and Windmills in the premises of District Hospital at outskirts of Gadag.

-This Medical College building covers 51,000 sq. meter of the area where Two Examination halls available each with 250 Seating capacity.
+It is renamed to K H Patil Institute of Medical Sciences on 17 March 2025 by the current chief minister Siddaramaiah in the honour of K H Patil.